 János made his solo debut in 2015 as the Grand Prize winner of the Auburn Symphony Young Artist Competition, performing twice as a concerto soloist with the Auburn Symphony.
 He is also a winner of University of the Pacific’s Concerto Aria Competition, and was invited to perform as a soloist with the university’s Symphony Orchestra.
-Most recently, he embarked on a solo tour where he presented recitals, masterclasses, and presentations at various educational institutions in his home state of California.
-János has presented solo performances on Concert Series at University of the Pacific, Northwestern University, and Pioneer United Methodist Church.
+János has presented solo performances on concert series at University of the Pacific, Northwestern University, and Pioneer United Methodist Church.

 János currently holds a bachelor’s degree in saxophone performance from University of the Pacific and a master's degree in saxophone performance from Northwestern University.
 His past teachers include Taimur Sullivan, David Henderson, and Zachary Shemon.
 János is a 2018 Eighth Blackbird Creative Lab Fellow and is a member of multiple professional music organizations and honors societies, including Mu Phi Epsilon, Pi Kappa Lambda, and Phi Kappa Phi.